anaef/nginx-lws/doc/RequestProcessing.md

 > [!NOTE]
 > Most main chunks produce a response body directly and must set `response.status` rather than
 > returning an HTTP status code.
 Returning an HTTP status code *replaces* any response body
-> written by the chunk with the default response page.
+> written by the chunk with the error response.

 ## Processing Sequence